-You’ll notice that there are different types of Retinoids labeled on skincare products.
+There are different types of Retinoids in skincare products.
 This is because there are different strengths, availability, and uses.

 Retinol must be converted into Retinoic Acid (the key ingredient!) before your skin can make use of it, thus prescription based Retinoids – which contain ready to use Retinoic Acid – are most effective.

-Note: It is said that Retinol can be just as effective as Retinoids, but it will take longer to see results.
+Note: Retinol can be just as effective as Retinoids, but it will take longer to see results.

 How can you find prescription grade retinol without going to the dermatologist?
 Formerly, Retinoids were only available with a prescription; however, Differin (Adapalene) is now available OTC.
-My friend Julie Blanner shared this product with me, and I read about it multiple times while I was researching Retinol!
+My friend Julie Blanner told me about it and it seems to be fairly popular in my research!

 Derivatives called pro-retinols: retinyl palmitate, retinyl acetate, and retinyl linoleate, are weaker and less effective.

-Retinoids are known to be irritating as your skin adjusts to the product.
+Retinoids can be irritating as your skin adjusts to the product.
 However, this is totally normal, and your skin will adjust.

-Retinoids are used to treat acne, but you may see breakouts during your initial use.
+Retinoids can treat acne, but you may see breakouts during your initial use.
 Just stick it out, any irritation and acne will subside.

-Retinol/Retinoids will take at least 12 weeks before a noticeable difference is shown.
+It takes at least 12 weeks before you will see a noticeable difference

 Retinol can cause flakiness or drying, so be sure to use a moisturizing serum (non water-based) as a follow up to keep your skin moisturized.